znck/znck.dev/src/blog/articles/2019-shipping-web-components-with-vue/readme.md

 <figcaption>Rollup config to build Vue component as web component</figcaption>
 </figure>

-And we get much readable output source for the exported web component.
+And we get a much readable output source for the exported web component.

 <figure data-type="code">